dodie/scott/docs/development-guide.md

 ## Compare instrumented and original bytecode

-You can run the [ScottClassFileTransformer](https://github.com/dodie/scott/blob/master/scott/src/main/java/hu/advancedweb/scott/instrumentation/ScottClassFileTransformer.java) as a standalone application to process a class file with Scott.
+You can run the [ScottClassFileTransformer](https://github.com/dodie/scott/blob/master/scott/src/main/java/hu/advancedweb/scott/instrumentation/ScottClassFileTransformer.java) as a standalone application to process a class files with Scott.

 ```
 mvn exec:java -Dexec.mainClass="hu.advancedweb.scott.instrumentation.ScottClassFileTransformer" -Dexec.args="<tests_dir>/target/test-classes/hu/ExampleTest.class <tests_dir>/target/test-classes/hu/ExampleTestInstrumented.class"
 ```

-Its first parameter is the path of the source class file.
-If no other parameters are given, it will overwrite the source file with its instrumented version.
-If one additional parameter is supplied, it will leave the source file in tact, and will write the instrumented version to the definied target path, making it easy to compare the original and the instumented versions.
+Supply the folder of the class files as an argument to instrument them.

 ## Investigate the contents of a class file